core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Member names as keys

-The following example shows the encoding of the the 'server' list using names.
+The following example shows the encoding of the 'server' list using names.
 This example is described in {{list-with-sid}}.

 CBOR diagnostic notation: